 - Noico Automative Sound Deadener

 If you’re DIYing your build, I suggest using the factory floor as a template for your new floor.
-This will save a lot of time and headaches involved in measuring the curves of the van.
+This will save a lot of time and headache involved in measuring the curves of the van.

 Keep in mind here, everything you build into the floor and ceiling will reduce the overall standing space in the van.
 If you’re tall, pay attention to the thickness of the materials you’re using.

-Then comes the top layer of flooring – the one you’ll be standing on and looking at every day.
+Once you have your subfloor installed, then comes the top layer of flooring – the one you’ll be standing on and looking at every day.

-Van Floor Materials
+Best Van Floor Materials (Top Layer)

 If you’re going for a wood look, I recommend something that has a mixed grain of darker and lighter colors (like the image below), so all the wood you use throughout the van will complement the floor.
 Plus, it will hide both light and dark debris.

-In my first van, I had a dark tongue and groove laminate wood floor that looked nice when it was clean, but otherwise, all I saw was my dog’s dirt-covered paw prints.
+In my first Sprinter van, I had a dark tongue and groove laminate wood floor that looked nice when it was clean, but otherwise, all I saw was my dog’s dirt-covered paw prints.
 If wood isn’t your look, tongue and groove is also available in tile designs and other solid prints, so you should be able to find something that suits your style.

 Vinyl is another popular option because it’s relatively thin, lightweight, waterproof, and strong.
 A company called Lonseal makes a variety of high-density vinyl flooring, and you can browse options on their website.